techno-tim/techno-boto-discord/README.md

 # theo-boto-discord

-This is a simple moderation bot that can be added to your own discord server.
+ simple moderation bot for my new discord server.